Tribe's Guide to

 There is a specific set of mechanisms, under the Family law Act, to apply for punishment of a person who has breached a family court order.
 These are categorised according to the seriousness of the breach.

-But if what you are interested in is change in the other parent’s behaviour, rather than punishing them, it may be easier, quicker and overall, more effective, to apply for additional or varied parenting orders.
+But if what you are interested in is a change in the other parent’s behaviour, rather than punishing them, it may be easier, quicker and overall, more effective, to apply for additional or varied parenting orders.

 Recovery orders